 Design a poster for its own specific purpose with as much thought and attention as the french artists used back in the 1800s - without losing the scientific message, integrity, and professionalism - of course.
-We may not have a fantastic white horse than can perform amazing tricks to wow our audience but we should pick the star of our show (method/results/conclusions - whatever will resonate with the audience most (see below)) and what we believe it the most interesting part of the research story so far.
+We may not have a fantastic white horse than can perform amazing tricks to wow our audience, but we should pick the star of our show (method/results/conclusions - whatever will resonate with the audience most (see below)) and what we believe is the most interesting part of the research story so far.
 Then build around that.

 Intro → methods → results → discussion → conclusions → references/acknowledgements

-- If possible, keep the methods section to a minimum.
+The methods section - if possible keep it to a minimum.
 Unless this section is the star of the show.
 If anyone is interested they will ask and it is a good way to save some space.

-- The results section can include some graphs but select these carefully.
-Use the bare minimum and remember your audience again - most people not used to looking at graphs don’t like graphs!
+The results section can include some graphs but select these carefully.
+Remember your audience again - most people not used to looking at graphs don’t like graphs!
 Try to keep them as simple as possible.
-If people are interested they will ask for more detail, you can follow up your chat with an email and BOOM - you’re networking!
+If people are interested they will ask for more detail, you can follow up your chat with an email and boom - you’re networking!

-- Conclusions are best when kept short and sweet too - just a summary of the important information.
-I like to think of them more like your TAKE HOME MESSAGE.
+Conclusions are best when kept short and sweet too - just a summary of the important information.
+I like to think of them more like your take home message.

 Keep the layout simple and define the areas with panels or boxes.
 Make sure the reader knows which order to read everything in.
 I suggest searching for ‘scientific poster templates’ to get an idea.
 If you want to be radical - check out this YouTube video ‘How to create a better research poster in less time (including templates)’, where quite a different layout is suggested and I kind of like it.

 IMPORTANT: Check the conference rules/guidelines.
 They may request that your poster hangs landscape rather than portrait.
-You will also get size details, so be sure to get your posted printed.
+You will also get size details, so be sure to get your poster printed.

 Common sense should prevail here.
-Don’t use colours that clash or are going to hurt your eyes - try to keep it classy.
+Don’t use colours that clash or are going to hurt your eyes - try to keep the colour scheme 'classy'.
 Make sure you keep your company or logo in mind when you are choosing your colour base.
 They will have to work together.

 Negative space is also important so please don’t feel the need to cover every single area of your poster - it has been recommended by some design experts that 40% of your poster should be clear!

-Font and size of your text should stay consistent throughout the poster, with only titles or headings varying with size.
+The font sizes of your text should stay consistent throughout the poster, with only titles or headings varying with size.
 Unless there is a specific design need it is best to stick to one font that is easy to read.

 Remember to add some eye-catching visuals that will draw people in - think about what would grab your eye when you are walking around a poster session.
 Would it be a wall of text or some interesting cell image or graphic that might spark a curiosity to know more?

 Remember to add your contact information so that people know how to contact you.
 Another nice tip is to have a number of copies of the poster printed in A4 so that you can give them to any interested parties.
 Sometimes it is nice to add your photo beside your contact information if you have room.